-CPP is a combination of physical symptoms (pain, trouble sleeping, fatigue, and loss of appetite, lower libido), psychological symptoms (depression and anxiety), and changes in behavior (change in relationships due to the physical and psychological problems).
+CPP is a combination of physical symptoms (pain, trouble sleeping, and loss of appetite), psychological symptoms (depression), and changes in behavior (change in relationships due to the physical and psychological problems).
+It is not "all in your head"!

 Can CPP affect other parts of my body?